Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

 To derive the Kennicutt-Schmidt law in Fig.~\ref{fig3}, we performed aperture photometry with \textsc{Photutils} within stellar effective radius (convolved with the synthesized beam) on the CO(3-2) moment-0 maps.
-Because the resolved SFR is unavailable given the limited ground-based photometry, we simply assume half of the total SFR in the effective radius.
+As the resolved SFR is unavailable due to the limited ground-based photometry, we simply assumed half of the total SFR in the effective radius.